Skip to content

 Upcountry — Nairobi to Nanyuki or the Mara

 Investor travelling to Nanyuki for a conservancy inspection along the Laikipia plateau.
 Three hours on the A2 highway.
-The road is generally sound but isolated banditry incidents are documented.
-Security-trained driver, satellite communications, route assessment, and a follow vehicle when warranted.
+The road is generally sound, but isolated banditry is documented and active security operations in the wider region can change the picture quickly.
+Security-trained driver, satellite communications, current route assessment, and a follow vehicle when warranted.

 The R&H Difference — Israeli Methodology, Kenyan Execution

-R&H-led close protection assignments in Kenya are directed by Israeli-trained protection specialists with former defence, intelligence, or special operations backgrounds, supported by vetted PSRA-licensed Kenyan personnel where required.
-The result is a clear operational structure built on field experience, local compliance, and disciplined execution.
+The Kenyan market has noticed the appeal of Israeli protection methods, and "Israeli-trained" now appears on a number of local websites.
+The distinction worth drawing is between a training badge and a command structure.
+R&H-led close protection assignments in Kenya are directed by Israeli-trained protection specialists with genuine former defence, intelligence, or special operations backgrounds, supported by vetted PSRA-licensed Kenyan personnel where required.
+The methodology is not a certificate on the wall — it is who is planning the assignment and making the call when conditions change.

 What that background delivers on the ground:

-Preventive thinking.
+• Preventive thinking.
 Threats identified before they materialise, not reacted to afterward.
-A street that feels normal to a visitor often presents signals a trained operator catches in seconds.
+A street that feels normal to a visitor often presents signals a trained operator reads in seconds.

 Our close protection work in Nairobi delivers the same operational rigour our clients receive in Tel Aviv, London, or Dubai.